AGORI-Studios/Rit/README.md

 - Download the source code from [https://github.com/GuglioIsStupid/Rit](https://github.com/GuglioIsStupid/Rit/archive/refs/heads/master.zip)
 - Extract the zip file
 - Run the game via dragging and dropping the folder onto the love.exe file
+- Play the game!

-- Add songs to the songs folder in their respective folders.
+Add songs to the %appdata%\rit\songs folder in their respective folders.
 (Quaver in quaver, osu in osu, etc.)
-- Play the game!

 ### How to contribute
 - Fork the repository